ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

 # Mounting file shares on Red Hat Linux
 {: #file-storage-vpc-mount-RHEL}

-Use these instructions to connect a Red Hat Enterprise Linux&reg;-based {{site.data.keyword.cloud}} Compute Instance to a Network File System (NFS) share.
+Use these instructions to connect a Red Hat Enterprise Linux&reg;-based {{site.data.keyword.cloud}} Compute Instance to a Network File System (NFS) file share.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, and London regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Before you begin - Create a VSI